Advanced map customizations

-To customize the behavior and icons of the built-in marker clusterer and Overlapping Marker Spiderfier features, see these separate pages:
+To customize the behavior and icons of the built-in marker clusterer and Overlapping Marker Spiderfier features, see these pages:

 Customize Google Maps API loading